elpres — electronic presentations

 color of the title of slides, may be used to highlight the title in the title slide (default: dark red)

-Presentation schemes available in the current version of elpres:
+These presentation schemes available in the current version of elpres:

 elpresbluelightgrayscheme